hotrodorm/hotrod/README.md

 ## Nitro &mdash; At a Glance

-[Nitro](./hotrod-project/docs/docs-5/nitro/README.md) excels when the application requires complex, non-trivial queries that go beyond the scope of LiveSQL and CRUD, or for queries that benefit from:
+[Nitro](./hotrod-project/docs/docs-5/nitro/README.md) excels when an application requires complex, non-trivial queries that surpass the capabilities of LiveSQL and CRUD, or for queries that benefit from:

-- [Nitro Dynamic SQL](./hotrod-project/docs/docs-5/nitro/nitro-dynamicsql.md) logic to dynamically assemble queries based on runtime parameters
+- [Nitro Dynamic SQL](./hotrod-project/docs/docs-5/nitro/nitro-dynamicsql.md) logic, which dynamically assembles queries based on runtime parameters
 - Native SQL extensions available in the specific database

 Nitro can be used to gain access to all the features of a database, as well as to squeeze performance from it by tweaking queries.
-All these features can be combined into any SELECT, UPDATE, INSERT, or DELETE, or in any other valid database query (CREATE, ALTER, DROP, etc.).
+These features can be combined in any SELECT, UPDATE, INSERT, or DELETE query, as well as in other valid database query such as CREATE, ALTER, or DROP.

-A basic query with no parameters can be specified as:
+A basic query without parameters can be specified as follows:

 ```xml
 <query method="initializeBatchProcess">